An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-Computations of the probability of GW trees (or Kesten's tree) to belong to such sets are very easy and lead to simple formulas.
-For example, we have for $\tau$ a GW tree with offspring distribution $p$, and all finite tree $\bt\in \T_0$ and leaf $x\in \cl_0(\bt)$:
+Computations of the probability of BGW trees (or Kesten's tree) to belong to such sets are very easy and lead to simple formulas.
+For example, we have for $\tau$ a BGW tree with offspring distribution $p$, and all finite tree $\bt\in \T_0$ and leaf $x\in \cl_0(\bt)$:

-The next lemma is another example of the simplicity of the formulas. \begin{lem} Let $p$ be an offspring distribution satisfying \reff{eq:hyp-p} with finite mean ($m<+\infty $).
-Let $\tau$ be a GW tree with offspring distribution $p$ and let $\tau^*$ be a Kesten's tree associated to $p$.
+The next lemma is another example of the simplicity of the formulas. \begin{lmm}[Another relation between the BGW tree and the Kesten's tree] Let $p$ be an offspring distribution with finite positive mean.
+Let $\tau$ be a BGW tree with offspring distribution $p$ and let $\tau^*$ be a Kesten's tree associated with $p$.
 Then we have, for all finite tree $\bt\in \T_0$ and leaf $x\in \cl_0(\bt)$: